OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/configuration.md

 ## `zos.json` files in version control

-`zos.json` files should be tracked in version control.
+The `zos.json` file should be tracked in version control.
 This file represents a project's ZeppelinOS configuration; the contracts and EVM packages that compose it, its name and version, the version of the ZeppelinOS CLI it uses, etc. The file should be identical for all the contributors of a project.

 Public network files like `zos.mainnet.json` or `zos.ropsten.json` should also be tracked in version control.
 These contain valuable information about your project's status in the corresponding network; the addresses of the contract implementations that have been deployed, the addresses of the proxies that have been deployed, etc. Such files should also be identical for all the contributors of a project.